clowdr-app/clowdr/README.md

 BCP: General comments about the READMEs:

+- Overall flow...
   - Separating Pre-Requisites from Setup as separate "phases" seems unnecessarily heavy.
   - Most of the README files begin with a sort of "Table of Contents" that makes subroutine calls to various sections of the rest of the document.
     This requires quite a bit of remembering state on the part of readers (especially since the whole README file is itself generally a subroutine call from the main README) and contributes to a feeling of overwhelm.
     Moreover, there is not very much material in any of the files _besides_ the sections describing what to do.
-- So my suggestion would be to
+  - So my suggestion for overall flow would be to
     1. Coalesce the pre-requisites and setup sections of every document into a single list
     2. Inline all the subroutine calls within individual README documents -- i.e., make the whole document be a list of ## sections each describing a major step of installation.
     3. For the few sections that contain miscellaneous notes and useful information, rather than setup instructions, just mark them clearly as "Notes" so the reader knows to skip over them on a first pass.
+- Big tables at bottoms of files: Please let's just put the instructions for env variables directly in the `.example` files!
+There are many advantages to this:
+  - documentation right next to where you need it
+  - avoids a subroutine call to a different part of the README
+  - no width restriction --> encouragement to document things more verbosely --> good

 1. [VSCode](https://code.visualstudio.com/)
    - We also recommend you install the "recommended extensions" listed in the